-We have a 2 night minimum booking policy, but please feel free to enquire about single nights as sometimes we have space in the calendar which we can offer for 1 night stays.
+We have a 2 night minimum booking policy, but please feel free to enquire about single nights as sometimes we have space in the calendar where we can offer 1 night stays.
 We’ll do our best to accommodate your requests, but 2 nights minimum is our standard practice.

-Our bell tents are set up for 2 adults sharing a double bed with some space to relax inside with casual chairs etc. We can also arrange 2 additional single floor beds to go into the tents, which are generally used for families with children.
-This is also a good option for latitude festival when prices are a little higher and you’re happy to share a tent with friends!
-So the short answer is 2 or 4.
+Our bell tents are set up for 2 adults sharing a double bed with some space to relax inside with casual chairs etc. We can also arrange 2 additional children’s floor beds to go into the tents.
+There is a one-off fee per child which would be added to the total cost for your stay.

 Each bell tent has a parking space assigned in our car park less than 100m from the bell tents.
 Please use the space signposted with the name of your bell tent.
 If you have a particularly large car or are bringing more than one, please let us know in advance so arrangements can be made.

 No, unfortunately at this time we don’t allow dogs on site to ensure those with allergies don’t suffer.

 This is glamping, not camping, so we believe we’ve covered all bases in terms of equipment, facilities and bedding.
 All you need is a towel, your clothes, food and toiletries and you’re good to go!
 For a full packing list and confirmation of what we provide, please refer to our accommodation page.